Justin7933/Symphony/README.md

 # Symphony
+in server file create a .env file and paste this into it

+MONGODB_URI=mongodb+srv://Justin7933:Crnom7Q84bI7pRaV@codingclasscluster.dkn1t.mongodb.net/symphony?retryWrites=true&w=majority

-// to startup the app, first run command "npm run install" IN THE ROOT DIRECTORY ONLY, DO NOT RUN NPM INSTALL IN CLIENT OR SERVER FOLDERS.
-Then run "npm run develop" and both the backend server and React server will spin up.
+to startup the app, first run command "npm run install" from THE ROOT DIRECTORY ONLY, DO NOT RUN NPM INSTALL WHILE IN CLIENT OR SERVER FOLDERS.
+Then run "npm run develop" FROM THE ROOT DIRECTORY and both the backend server and React server will spin up.